Blood Cholesterol

 Lipoprotein (lipid) panel

 A lipoprotein panel, also called a lipid panel or lipid profile, measures the levels of LDL and HDL cholesterol and triglycerides in your blood.
-Cholesterol and triglyceride levels that are higher or lower than normal may be signs of higher risk of coronary heart disease.
+Cholesterol and triglyceride levels that are higher than normal may be signs of higher risk of coronary heart disease.

-A lipoprotein panel gives information about your:
+A lipoprotein panel gives the following types of information:

 • Total cholesterol